dvdzkwsk/react-redux-starter-kit/README.md

 * [ ] Standardize how configs are built in ~/build (either all functions or none)
 * [ ] Nodemon or something for server
 * [ ] Better developer tools for server bundle
+* [ ] Server inclusion of webpack scripts is _really bad_, find better solution.
+* [ ] Add ability to bake all routes into pre-rendered html files